blueskinlizard/NutriMap/README.md

 - **Purpose**: Predict which census tracts are most likely to shift into higher-risk categories in the future
 - **Benefit**: Empowers stakeholders to **anticipate food insecurity** trends rather than react to them

-> This pipeline was run offline using `scikit-learn`, and `PyTorch`, and the results were exported as CSVs for use in the frontend, being converted into readable data by PapaParse.
+> This pipeline was run offline using `scikit-learn`, and `PyTorch`, and the results were exported as CSVs for use in the frontend, being converted into readable data by PapaParse (so technically it's a static pipeline).

 ---